AminaElsheikh/DEFC.Util.RepoGen/README.md

     - [DEFC.Util.Generator](#defcutilgenerator)

 ## ℹ️ About
-**DEFC.Util.RepoGen** is a .NET CLI tool and NuGet package that helps developers quickly generate repositories and Unit of Work classes that map to SQL Server stored procedures.
+**DEFC.Util.RepoGen** is a .NET CLI tool and NuGet package that helps developers quickly generate **repositories** and **Unit of Work** classes that **map** to **SQL Server stored procedures(SP)**.
 It is designed to automate repetitive tasks, reduce boilerplate code, and maintain a clean architecture within .NET applications.

 This tool empowers development teams to enforce consistent patterns, improve productivity, and accelerate the creation of scalable applications that interact with databases via stored procedures.

+The tool is structured around seven main folders to organize your code effectively:

+- **Repositories** – Concrete implementations for data access operations.
+- **IRepositories** – Interfaces defining repository contracts.
+- **DbContext** – Centralized configuration and connection management.
+- **UnitOfWork** – Coordinates transactional operations across repositories.
+- **Models** – Domain entities mapped to database structures.
+- **DTOs** – Data transfer objects for client-facing and API-layer interactions.
+- **Services** – Business logic and application service layer implementations.

 ### Created by
 This tool was created by **Amina El-Sheikh**.